The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Application to real astronomical data

 \subsection{Imaging results}

-We show the full imaging field of view in Figure~\ref{fig:meerkat_full_FOV} for both the baseline CLEAN algorithm as well as the cAIRI\textsubscript{OAID}.
-More reconstruction results are displayed in Figure~\ref{fig:meerkat}.
-The maximum intensities of the reconstructions given by various methods are around $0.05$, which yields a dynamic range of approximately $10^4$.
-Therefore, we set $x_{\text{max}}=0.05$ and $a=10^4$ in the $\operatorname{rlog}_a(\cdot)$ for visualization.
-Overall, the imaging quality for all algorithms is in line with what was observed on experiments using simulated data (see Section~\ref{section:synthetic_resulst}).
-We notice that both the pure optimisation algorithms (SARA and uSARA) and the PnP algorithms significantly improve over CLEAN.
-However, SARA shows important wavelet artefacts which we explain by calibration errors in the estimation of $H$, and lack of good estimation of the noise standard deviation for $e$ in \eqref{eq:inv_pb_gen}, on which SARA's hyperparmeters rely (see \cite{thouvenin2023parallel}).
-Both cAIRI\textsubscript{OAID} and cAIRI\textsubscript{MRID} yield images with fewer artefacts than SARA and better resolution (see bottom-left zoom).
-Furthermore, notice that the filament shown with the white arrow in Figure~\ref{fig:meerkat} (d) is recovered by both cAIRI\textsubscript{OAID} and cAIRI\textsubscript{MRID} but not by CLEAN or uSARA.
-We however underline that neither are completely artefact free: the cAIRI\textsubscript{OAID} yields reconstructions with dotted artefacts (see the filaments in Figure~\ref{fig:meerkat}~(e)), while the cAIRI\textsubscript{MRID} yields light ringing artefacts in the reconstruction (see the filaments in Figure~\ref{fig:meerkat}~(i)).
+We show the full imaged FoV in Fig.~\ref{fig:meerkat_full_FOV} for both the baseline MS-CLEAN algorithm\footnote{The full command is: \texttt{wsclean -size 2560 2560 -scale 1.68asec -channel-range 3 12 -channels-out 1 -mem 80 -weight briggs 0 -super-weight 1.0 -weighting-rank-filter-size 16 -taper-gaussian 0 -grid-mode kb -kernel-size 7 -oversampling 63 -pol I -intervals-out 1 -auto-threshold 0.5 -auto-mask 2 -gain 0.1 -mgain 0.9 -multiscale -multiscale-scale-bias 0.6 -niter 5000000.}} and cAIRI\textsubscript{OAID}.
+More reconstruction results are displayed in Fig.~\ref{fig:meerkat}, focusing on the radio galaxy ESO 137-006.
+Due to the visual similarities of the reconstructions between AIRI and cAIRI with same set of denoisers, only cAIRI results are illustrated.
+The maximum intensities of the reconstructions given by various methods are around $0.05$ Jy/pixel with heuristic noise level around $7.6\times10^{-6}$, which yields a dynamic range of approximately $10^4$.
+Therefore, we set $x_{\text{max}}=0.05$ and $a=10^4$ in $\operatorname{rlog}_a(\cdot)$ for visualization.
+Overall, the imaging quality for all algorithms aligns with the observations from experiments using simulated data (see Section~\ref{section:synthetic_resulst}).
+Both the pure optimization algorithms (SARA and uSARA) and the PnP algorithms significantly outperform MS-CLEAN.
+However, SARA exhibits significant wavelet artefacts, which could be explained by calibration errors in estimating $\mathrm{\bm{\Phi}}$ and inadequate estimation of the noise standard deviation for $e$ in \eqref{eq:inv_pb_gen}, on which SARA's hyperparameters rely \citep{thouvenin2023parallel}.